milkv-duo/duo-examples/README.md

   cd duo-examples
   source envsetup.sh
   ```
-  The first time you source it, the required SDK package will be automatically downloaded, which is approximately 180MB in size.
-Once downloaded, it will be automatically extracted to the `duo-examples` directory with the name `duo-sdk`.
+  The first time you source it, the required toolchain will be automatically downloaded.
+Once downloaded, it will be automatically extracted to the `duo-examples` directory with the name `host-tools`.
 When source it next time, if the directory already exists, it will not be downloaded again.

 - Compile testing

-  Take hello-world as an example, enter the hello-world directory and execute make
+  Take hello-world as an example, enter the hello-world directory and execute make:
   ```
   cd hello-world
   make
   ```
-  After the compilation is successful, send the generated `helloworld` executable program to the Duo device through the network port or the RNDIS network.
-For example, the RNDIS method supported by the [default firmware](https://github.com/milkv-duo/duo-buildroot-sdk/releases), Duo’s IP is 192.168.42.1, the user name is `root`, and the password is `milkv`
+  After the compilation is successful, send the generated `helloworld` executable program to the Duo device through the network port or the USB-NCM network.
+For example, the USB-NCM method supported by the [default firmware](https://github.com/milkv-duo/duo-buildroot-sdk/releases), Duo’s IP is 192.168.42.1, the user name is `root`, and the password is `milkv`
   ```
   scp helloworld root@192.168.42.1:/root/
   ```